l-aldarondo/School_District_Analysis/README.md

 * #### Math and reading scores by grade

-    * After replacing Thomas High school 9th grade scores for both math and reading with n/a, the average score remained the same when compared with the original analysis, as we can see in (Fig 1.9 - 1.12).
+    * Replacing the scores with n/a as shown in Fig 1.9 - 1.10, caused that the overall passing score for Thomas High School dropped to 65.1% (Fig 1.11).
+However when we recalculate the percentage of students who passed math, passed reading, and passed both math and reading for Thomas High School the school the overall passing rate was **90.63%** (Fig 1.12)

 ![Challenge_Math_Scores_by_Grade](./Images/challenge_math_score_by_grade.png)